 Price: It'll cost you £379 for a 32GB model, or £479 for a 128GB, but you'll be able to get it for less upfront with a mobile plan.
 Make sure you compare your options so you can find the best price.

 Or, take a look at the best iPhone deals today.

 The iPhone SE looks like an iPhone 5.
 That's all there is to say, really.
 It's got a 4.0-inch retina screen with the exact same resolution, and the 5's trademark chunky square edges.

 Colour-wise, however, it takes after the iPhone 6s: your choices are space gray, silver, gold, and that famous rose gold.

 It isn't just the funky rose gold option that makes the SE remind us of the 6s.
 It contains that phone's guts too.

 Inside the iPhone SE you'll find a lot of good stuff.
-For a start, there's the A9 chip, Apple's most powerful processor yet, and super fast connectivity - think LTE (4G) and the latest generation of Wi-Fi.
+For a start, there's the A9 chip, one of Apple's most powerful processors, and super fast connectivity - think LTE (4G) and the latest generation of Wi-Fi.
 It's even got the same battery life as the 6s.